 When Repair Is Best

-Oftentimes, furnace issues can be easily identified and repaired by a NATE-certified, HVAC professional.
+Oftentimes, furnace issues can be easily identified and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., less than 10 years of system life — it stands a very good chance that any issues it exhibits can be solved through repair.
 Furthermore, if your furnace is still heating your Dayton area home efficiently (your HVAC professional can help you verify this), then it is still likely and more affordable to repair it.
 Typically, as long as you are not seeing a trending increase in your heating bills with regular usage and your home is not having issues with uneven heating, your furnace is considered in good shape.
 Our recommendation about furnace repairs is that assuming the repairs you need are less than one-third of the cost of a new heating system and your furnace is in the first half of its anticipated lifetime, repair is likely your best choice.
 Keep in mind that even if you are experiencing a reduction in heating efficiency, there are other avenues you can explore before considering replacing your furnace.
 Talk to your HVAC service advisor about upgrading your thermostat or checking the integrity of your Dayton home’s ductwork to see if he thinks these enhancement could advance the efficiency of your furnace.
 Talk to Stevenson Service Experts about scheduling regular furnace maintenance, which will add years of quality service from your furnace and help you prevent further repairs or drops in efficiency.

 When Replacement Is Best